UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/6_practical_pixhawk_PX4.md

 #### Starting Pixhawk

-Using the USB cable, plug the pixhawk into your computer.
+Using the USB cable, plug the Pixhawk into your computer.

 Now start QGroundControl - if you are lucky after a few seconds, QGC should automatically detect your drone.